-- Watton Nursery and Infant School has a very close relationship with local nurseries and we work hard to support children feel confident about starting school - Some children will have extra visits before they start and resources such as social stories and photos to help them (enhanced transition). - If a child is joining from a different school then we will contact their previous school to learn more about the child and how we can support them. - We will also speak to parents and carers and the child to learn more about them and help prepare a transition plan.
-This could include some visits and shorter sessions leading up to starting full time. - We will use information from previous setting e.g. one page profiles and IEPs as part of the transition and review these with the child and family once the child has joined our setting. - We work closely with children, families and other settings (using questionnaires, SEND cafes, meetings) to help review our transition processes and develop our practice to best support children.
+- Watton Junior School has a very close relationship with Watton Infant and Nursery School and work hard to support children feel confident about moving schools. - Some children will have extra visits before they start and resources such as social stories and photos to help them (enhanced transition). - If a child is joining from a different school then we will contact their previous school to learn more about the child and how we can support them. - We will also speak to parents and carers and the child to learn more about them and help prepare a transition plan.
+This could include some visits and shorter sessions leading up to starting full time. - We will use information from previous setting e.g. one page profiles and IEPs as part of the transition and review these with the child and family once the child has joined our setting. - We work closely with children, families and schools (using questionnaires, SEND cafes, meetings) to help review our transition processes and develop our practice to best support children.